 No. You cannot move to another state and obtain a driver’s license (DL) there while your license is still suspended in your previous state.

-The National Highway Transportation Safety Administration (NHTSA) is the administrator of the NDR and states that the NDR contains a listing of names and related identification, provided by State driver licensing officials, of those “problem drivers” whose licenses have been canceled, denied, suspended or revoked or who have been convicted of certain serious traffic violations.
+The National Highway Transportation Safety Administration (NHTSA) administers the NDR and states that it contains a listing of names and related identification, provided by State driver licensing officials, of those “problem drivers” whose licenses have been canceled, denied, suspended or revoked or who have been convicted of certain serious traffic violations.

 All states check the National Drivers Register (NDR) when a person applies for a driver’s license.
 You can also check the NDR to see if you’re listed as a Problem Driver Pointer System (PDPS).